vanesascode/git-cheatsheet/README.md

 ### 🔷`git commit --amend -m ""`

 Imagine you want to add something to the latest commit, instead of creating a new one.
 E.g `git commit --amend -m "version 1"` This will overwrite the latest commit, instead of creating a new one.

+### 🔷`git checkout -- .`

+It will remove all the changes you made to your code since the latest commit, so carefull.

+### 🔷`git checkout -- config.js`

+It will remove all the changes you made to the file 'config.js' since the latest commit, so carefull.

+### 🔷`git checkout cc0bd4098113a591acbbff63e6af55b08807e0d9`

+It will take you to a specific commit, using its commit 'hash'.
+However, if you make changes and commit them from here, you'll end up adding a new branch.

+### 🔷`git checkout cc0bd4098113a591acbbff63e6af55b08807e0d9 .`

+It will take you to a specific commit, using its commit 'hash', but in this case, if you commit it, this will be the latest commit without creating another branch (always check with `git log --all --graph`) You can also subtitute the dot `.` by a particular file or folder.

 ### 🔷`git log`